Overfishing and Bycatch on the Oceans

 Bottom trawl nets are used to catch bottom fish such as plaice, sole, shrimp and other crustaceans that live on the ocean floor.
 Huge amounts of CO2 are also naturally stored in the seabed.
 Bottom trawl nets are dragged across the sea floor in water depths of 100 to 2000 meters and destroy pretty much everything that lives there.

+Bottom trawling is the most destructive legal fishing method, with bycatch rates of up to 90 percent and the loss of tons of dolly ropes (red or blue polyethylene scouring lines).
 When fishing with bottom trawls, the entire seabed is stirred up and the CO2 contained there can escape.
 This type of fishing releases more CO2 every year than the worldwide civil and military air traffic combined.

 In longline fishing, a synthetic fishing line with a length of up to 100 kilometers (62 miles) is laid out and is buoyed by plastic floats close to the surface.
 The line is assembled with thousands of hooks baited with squid, fish or in some cases even with fresh dolphin meat.
 The baits attract among others also sharks, dolphins, turtles, albatross and other marine birds which get hooked and die when they try to eat the bait.